Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Why Filmmakers are Always So Damn Broke

 I hope I got your attention with that title.
 I’m truly PISSED OFF guys and am tired of seeing my fellow indie filmmakers and artist struggle to make a living doing what they love.
 I decided to put together a list of steps that every indie filmmaker needs to do in order to thrive in the film business.

-Since this website is call INDIE FILM HUSTLE the terminology I’ll be using will be aimed at filmmaking or screenwriting but all of these concepts can be applied to any art form.
+Since this website is called INDIE FILM HUSTLE the terminology I’ll be using will be aimed at filmmaking or screenwriting but all of these concepts can be applied to any art form.